-Virginia's marijuana industry could eventually be responsible for creating approximately 11,000 to more than 18,000 jobs (0.3 to 0.5 percent of the state's workforce).
+Virginia's marijuana industry could eventually create approximately 11,000 to more than 18,000 jobs (0.3 to 0.5 percent of the state's workforce).
 These jobs would not be created all at once; it would take several years to reach those employment levels.
 Marijuana industry employment would most likely be concentrated in the state's most populous areas.